 Spectrum Youth Theatre

-Spring term: Saturday 19 January – Saturday 16 March + production week 18 – 24 March (no session 23 February)
+Spring term: Sat 19 January – Sat 16 March + production week 18 – 24 March (with a half term break on 23 February)

 2 – 4pm

 Spectrum Youth Theatre will be working to create their own show to be performed at the Little Angel Studios in March 2019.
 Taking inspiration from the theme of explorers, participants will look to the past and the future worlds to devise their own unique story.
 They will work with directors and theatre makers from Smoking Apples Theatre Company to create their own story and puppets, as well as perform as puppeteers in the final piece.